gpg/gpg4win/doc/README-BETA-en.txt

 Important hints for present version
 ===================================

-- Firewall problems:
-  In case you are running a very strict firewall, you might run into problems because Kleopatra communicates with the other componentes via a so-called port at "localhost".
-  Switching off the respective rule should help.

 - Installation package almost 40 MByte:
   The tools curently contain comprehensive debug information.
   This helps to analyse problems as they occur.